-Note that several versions of Dynare can coexist (by default in /Applications/Dynare), as long as you correctly adjust your path settings (see Some words of warning).
+Alternatively, you can modify the installation path in the automated installed using Customize and Location.
+After installation, the folder will contain several sub-directories, among which are matlab, mex, and doc.
+Several versions of Dynare can coexist (by default in /Applications/Dynare), as long as you correctly adjust your path settings (see Some words of warning).